nasa/lager/doc/design.md

 frame 3: properties, as a ZMQ string frame 4: value, as a ZMQ string
 ```
-* Frame 0:  The key is a ZMQ string which identifies the Tap as a namespaced human readable identifier in the format:  /Namespace/Tap/.
+* `Frame 0`:  The key is a ZMQ string which identifies the Tap as a namespaced human readable identifier in the format:  /Namespace/Tap/.
 E.g. /RobotA/MotionController/.
 Note the leading and trailing slashes.
 * `Frame 1`:  The sequence number is ignored in this part of the CHP spec and may be set to zero.
 * `Frame 2`:  The uuid is a 16 byte unique identifier for the Tap and must be universally unique across the Lager system.
 It's generated using the libuuid library.
 * `Frame 3`:  The properties frame of the CHP specification is not used in Lager, this should be an empty ZMQ string.